 ● embrace new art forms and technologies

-● develop skills which are valued by the education and cultural sectors, and by business and employers.
+● develop skills that are valued by the education and cultural sectors, and by business and employers.

 ● gain an Arts Award: Bronze, Silver or Gold.